Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 • The grants may range between $200 and $1400 depending on the household size, energy usage, and income.
 The grants are paid to the energy supplier directly.
 Typically, the average grant is $550.

-• It’s a program for seniors, wage-earners, self-employed, and those with a fixed income.
+• It’s a program for older people, wage-earners, self-employed people, and fixed-income people.

 • Crisis or emergency funds are available to help people pay an outstanding bill or avail of an emergency fuel delivery.

-In Minnesota, a person can apply for Utility/Energy Assistance Program through local energy assistance partners.
+In Minnesota, a person can apply for the Utility/Energy Assistance Program through local energy assistance partners.
 You can find them by clicking here.
 For further assistance, you can call 1-800-657-3710.
-You can get more information on the Minnesota utility assistance program by visiting their website.
+You can get more information on the Minnesota Utility Assistance Program by visiting their website.

 Because of the weatherization assistance program, homeowners can make their homes more energy efficient.
 As a result, they will lower their utility bills to a great extent.
 However, a weatherization project can include several assistance that will benefit people in the long run—such as financial help like air sealing doors and windows or adding insulation.